Topcoder-Consulting/minisite-template/readme.md

 ## Configuration

-index.ejs - contains all of the code and text for the site.
-Feel free to change as needed.
-There is a section to display a list of challenge from the tc-search api and a leaderboard from the tc-leaderboard api.

 app.js - the node application that runs the site.
-It has a couple of settings near the top that defines the URLs for the challenges search endpoint,  the leaderboard endpoint and the community display name.
+It has a couple of settings near the top that defines the URLs for the challenges search endpoint, the challenge statuses to display, the leaderboard endpoint and the community display name.

+views/layouts/main.handlebars - the main layout for the app.

+views/index.handlebars - the single page for the application.
+Simply contains the partials that you want to display on the page (challenges, faqs, etc.)

+views/partials - the individual partials that contain the views for different sections of the site.

 # Challenges List